West Scranton High School

-West Scranton High School, is a community-based school in the "West Side" neighborhood of Scranton, Pennsylvania, United States.
+West Scranton High School, is a community-based school in the west side neighborhood of Scranton, Pennsylvania.
 It is one of the oldest schools in the area, having opened to the public in 1935, first as a junior high facility and later as a high school.
 It offers about 32 clubs and 17 sports, and hosts grades 9 through 12.
-Robert DeLuca is the school's current principal.
+Renée Stevens is the school's current principal.
 The school colors are royal blue and white and the mascot is the Invader.
 It is a public school enrolling approximately 1,000 students, with an average of about 250 students in each grade.

 Extracurriculars

-Scranton School District offers a variety of clubs, activities and sports.
+Scranton School District offers a variety of clubs, activities, and sports.